arthur-debert/unifill/dev/rules/project.md

 │   ├── fetch-data -> calls the script to gen the dataset and places it in data.
 │   └── run-tests -> run tests, used all the timed, hopefully.
 ├── data
-│   └── unifill-datafetch -> data set
+│   └── glyph-catcher -> data set
 ├── dev -> dev oriented information
 │   └── rules -> rules for coding assistant (this doc) ├── lua